en

-11. "It ends"
+11. "It Ends"

-'The future of humanity' was an apt topic to end the long series of dialogues.
-Although there are in the archives seven recordings titled 'Ojai small group table talks' with K and Bohm in Ojai 1984, starting 24th February till 3rd of March, they have remained unpublished.
+The future of humanity was an apt topic to end the long series of dialogues.
+Although there are seven recordings in the archives titled 'Ojai small group table talks' with K and Bohm in Ojai in 1984, from 24th February to 3rd March, they have remained unpublished.

-There are various speculations and gossip about what had happened, but no way to find out the truth.
+There are various speculations and gossip about what happened, but no way to find out the truth.
 Krishnamurti briefly explained to Cadogan the reason for his refusal: "You know what happened at Ojai."

 "Yes, David was ill", she answered.
 The topic was never again raised.